Future-Mobility-Lab/bi-level-framework/README.md

 The code explores scenarios of traffic incident duration prediction task using data available for San-Francisco area from 2016 to 2021 (as an excerpt from Countrywise Traffic accident data set by Sobhan Moosavi, https://smoosavi.org/datasets/us_accidents).
 Victoria roads, Sydney and M7 Motorway, Sydney are not placed here since data sets are private.
 There are two version of SF data set: a) SF_raw.csv - excerpt from the CTADS data set with zero-variance fields removed (e.g. "State" variable is always equal to one value, therefore ommited), b) SF2.csv - excerpt from the CTADS data set with digitized fields.

-1. Code to reproduce ECDF and histograms (figure 1 in original paper) in the form of jupyter notebooks can be found in the 0_PROFILING folder.
+1. Code to reproduce ECDF and histograms (figure 1 in original paper) in the form of jupyter notebooks can be found in the PROFILING folder.
 2. Distribution of incident durations according to MUTCD classifcation (figure 3): EXTENSION/mutcd.ipynb
 3. Data sets with 10% of points with the highest anomaly score removed using IsolationFores (figure 5): EXTENSION/ORM.ipynb
 4. Incident duration classification using varying thresholds (figure 7) and with low-duration outlier (LDO) removal (figure 8) scenarios are in CLASSIFICATION folder.